Halloween is quickly approaching, and if you haven’t picked out a costume yet, why not go the DIY route and make easy DIY Mario and Luigi costumes?

 I love these DIY Mario Brothers costumes because of the vibrant colors, simplicity, and cute factor!

 Not only can making DIY costumes save you money, but it also allows for more creativity and personalization.
 Homemade costumes allow you to add personal touches and stand out from the crowd; I love that.

-These costumes are really simple to pull together with little to no sewing skills needed.
+These costumes are straightforward to pull together with little to no sewing skills needed.

 Continue reading through this post to learn how I made these classic video game characters come to life, including the overalls, a long-sleeved red or green shirt, white gloves, and a red or green hat.

 This post contains affiliate links.
 Read more here.

 DIY Mario Bros Costume: The Hats

 The hats were made using a free pattern and instructions I found online.
 Unfortunately, the link to the pattern is no longer working, so I’ve since removed it from this post 🙁.